Third summer session begins

 One work term typically runs for six consecutive months through two academic semesters, either from July through December, or January through June.

-Co-op is a pilot program in the following fifteen departments:
+Co-op is a pilot program in the following twenty departments:

 - Accounting & Finance